ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ```

 where
 * `--bsgenome` specifies the BSgenome R package to use.
-If it is a file name (which should have a full path and the `.tar.gz` extension), then the package will be taken from the specified location; otherwise, the pipeline will try to install a BSgenome R package with the name `bsgenome.package` on the fly (see examples below);
+If it is a file name (which should have a full path and the `.tar.gz` extension), then the package will be taken from the specified location; otherwise, the pipeline will try to install a BSgenome R package with the name `bsgenome.package` on the fly (see examples below).
+This option is mutually exclusive with `--forgeseed` and `--sourcedir`.
+* `--forgeseed` specifies a seed file for BSgenome forging (see the [Advanced BSgenomeForge usage vignette](https://bioconductor.org/packages/release/bioc/vignettes/BSgenomeForge/inst/doc/AdvancedBSgenomeForge.pdf) for details).
+The seed file should not contain the `seqs_srcdir` field (instead, the absolute or relative path to the source directory is set with the `--sourcedir` option, see below).
+This option requires `--sourcedir` and is mutually exclusive with `--bsgenome`.
+* `--sourcedir` specifies a directory containing either a set of FASTA files, one per reference chromosome, or a 2bit file for the whole reference genome.
+See the [Advanced BSgenomeForge usage vignette](https://bioconductor.org/packages/release/bioc/vignettes/BSgenomeForge/inst/doc/AdvancedBSgenomeForge.pdf) for details.
 * `--fasta` specifies a FASTA file containing a reference genome.
 This option is mandatory, unless `--index` is set.
 This option is mutually exclusive with `--index` and by default (when the `STAR` aligner is used) also requires the `--chromsizes` option.
 * `--chromsizes` specifies a TSV file with a list of chromosome sizes.
 This option is mandatory when using the default `STAR` aligner (to convert its output wig files to bigWig files) but must not be used together with an optional argument `--bowtie2` (see below).
 * `--index` specifies a directory with a genome index (`bowtie2` or `STAR`).
 This is a mandatory option, unless `--fasta` is set.
 This option is mutually exclusive with `--fasta`, `--gtf`, `--splicesites` and `--chromsizes`.